EmilyBurak/generate-aws-tf-import-blocks/README.md

 - Provide some **examples of use**, maybe a video demo.
 - Handle **pagination** for large numbers of resources -- this is a big one, AWS API limits are a Thing.
 - Turn into a **full-fledged CLI app** by coding in AWS resources and their accompanying client or resource, listing method and keys. **If I had the time.**
-- Fix some text wrapping issues with `inquirer` and tighten up its related code, i.e. refactor to `text = inquirer.text(message="Prompt here")`.
 - Implement **better error handling instead of just returning to the start of script**.

 ## Resources